| The Mexican Constitution

 initiatives from State or Federal Representatives (Diputados),

 or Senators, or from the Executive branch.
+They are

 approved by Congress and signed by the President.
 Each law